droda59/elee.web/readme.txt

 	need to do.

 - gulp serve
-	Cleans de /dist folder, compiles the application, and sets up a local web server and runs the application, normally at localhost:9000.
+	Cleans the /dist folder, compiles the application, and sets up a local web server and runs the application, normally at localhost:9000.

 - gulp watch